sagautam5/composer-insights/README.md

 ## 📥 Installation

-You can install it in any Composer-based local PHP project:
+You can install it in any Composer-based local PHP project as dev dependency:

 ```bash
 composer require composer-insights/composer-insights --dev